Southeast 29th Street and Mid-America Boulevard

 Amenities for suburban life, such as schools and churches, were provided as the city developed.
 Moreover, a center city shopping hub was built.
 Known as ATKINSON PLAZA, it was developed by W.P. and H.B.
 Atkinson and designed by Bruce W. Berry.
 It was situated on a 22.1-acre parcel located 6.8 miles southeast of the Oklahoma State House.

 The complex, which consisted of West Plaza and East Plaza semicircular sections, was built in phases.
 The first, encompassing eight stores and services, was completed between May and August of 1943.
-In the original group of tenants were the American State Bank, Bomber Inn Cafe, Conrad-Marr Drug Company, Midwest City Beauty & Barber Shop, Bill's Fine Pastries, Mills Cleaners, the (9,300 square foot) Humpty Dumpty Supermarket and (5,300 square foot) T. G. & Y. 5 & 10.
+In the original group of tenants were the American State Bank, Bomber Inn Cafe, Conrad-Marr Drug Company, Midwest City Beauty & Barber Shop, Bill's Fine Pastries, Mills Cleaners, the (9,300 square foot) Humpty Dumpty Supermarket and (5,300 square foot) TG & Y 5 & 10.

-Tubb Rexall Drug, C.R.
+These were followed by Tubb Rexall Drug, C.R.
 Anthony Company, Buster Brown Shoes, Midwest Furniture, the Olive Dyer Dress Shop, a Phillips 66 Super Service Station, (22,500 square foot) Stockton's Dry Goods, US Post Office and an upper level of office suites.
 The Barton Skytrain Theatre, a 972-seat venue, showed its first feature on November 3, 1944.
 By this time, there were eighteen stores and services in operation.

 A freestanding building, housing the Midwest Motor Company, was constructed at the far end of the West Plaza structure.
 It was completed in July 1945.
 The area between this new auto dealership and existing PLAZA were eventually filled in.